Using OpenTSDB

 hbase(main):001:0>

-If the connection to HBase Shell fails, add the OpenTSDB server to ACG of Cloud Hadoop.
-For more information on ACG settings, see Set firewall (ACG) guide.
+If you fail to access HBase Shell, add an OpenTSDB server to the ACG of Cloud Hadoop.
+For more information about setting up ACG, see the Firewall Settings (ACG) guide.

 # opentsdb user